khered20/Dial2MSA-Verified/README.md

 This is an example code for model evaluation using multi-reference translations in the [`Dial2MSA_Evaluation.ipynb`](https://github.com/khered20/Dial2MSA-Verified/blob/main/Dial2MSA_Evaluation.ipynb).
 Both `test_pred_egy.txt` and `test_pred_allDialects8000.txt` are sample prediction files intended for demonstration purposes.

+This is another example code for model evaluation using the source tweets for each dialect as predicted targets in the [`Dial2MSA_Evaluation2Source.ipynb`](https://github.com/khered20/Dial2MSA-Verified/blob/main/Dial2MSA_Evaluation2Source.ipynb).

 ### Requirements

 ```